Skip to content

 Step 2 (optional) - Create or Update Configuration

-To streamline the configuration process, APK offers the APK Config Language Support Visual Studio Code (VS Code) extension.
-This dynamic extension simplifies customization by offering syntax highlighting, auto-completion, validation and error checking for your APK configuration YAML files.
+To streamline the configuration process, Kubernetes Gateway offers the Kubernetes Gateway Config Language Support Visual Studio Code (VS Code) extension.
+This dynamic extension simplifies customization by offering syntax highlighting, auto-completion, validation and error checking for your Kubernetes Gateway configuration YAML files.

-By incorporating the APK Config Language Support extension, you can enhance your configuration workflow within Visual Studio Code.
+By incorporating the Kubernetes Gateway Config Language Support extension, you can enhance your configuration workflow within Visual Studio Code.
 This extension enables you to take advantage of smart features, which in turn improve the efficiency and precision of your configuration tasks.

 Step 3 - Generate Kubernetes Custom Resources(CRs) and Deploy API by applying CRs to Kubernetes Cluster

-Option 1 - Deploy API using APK Config Deployer tool
+Option 1 - Deploy API using Kubernetes Gateway Config Deployer tool

 The Config Deployer streamlines the API deployment process by generating and applying CRs in a single step.
 With this option, you can use the Config Deployer to automatically generate the necessary CR configurations for your APIs and apply the generated CRs directly to your Kubernetes API server for rapid deployment.
-You can deploy the API directly into APK using API Schema definition and APK configuration file using the REST API.
+You can deploy the API directly into Kubernetes Gateway using API Schema definition and Kubernetes Gateway configuration file using the REST API.

 Note

-To optimize the configuration process, APK presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
+To optimize the configuration process, Kubernetes Gateway presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
 This plugin simplifies the incorporation of rate limitations, new resources, and security configurations into your API.
-Adapt the contents of the APK Configuration file as needed.
-For further details, refer to the section on Enhance Configuration with APK Config Language Support
+Adapt the contents of the Kubernetes Gateway Configuration file as needed.
+For further details, refer to the section on Enhance Configuration with Kubernetes Gateway Config Language Support.

 Option 2 - Generate K8s custom resources using config generator tool and Deploy the API using Kubernetes Client

 The Config Generator simplifies the process of generating the required Custom Resources (CRs) for your APIs.
-You can use this tool to automatically create CRs based on your API specifications or APK Configuration file.
+You can use this tool to automatically create CRs based on your API specifications or Kubernetes Gateway Configuration file.
 Once the CRs are generated, you have the flexibility to:

 1. Feed them into your CI/CD pipeline for automated and controlled deployment.